kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Reverts previous wp_update_post change to prevent server errors on large sites.
+Replaces with optional "nestedpages_use_update_post" filter to enable hook when needed.

 = 3.2.0 =
 * Resolves issue where post_updated action was not firing after reordering of nested view.
 * Adds ability to save a custom URL for pages in the nav menu (Example: outputting an anchor link rather than the page's link).
 To add a custom link, select quick edit, followed by the "Menu Options" tab.
 There is a new "Custom URL" input.